Sheep dip is a hazardous substance – follow this code to reduce the risk of groundwater pollution when you use, store and dispose of dip.

 - dip concentrate authorised by the Veterinary Medicines Directorate

-- as much as you need for each dipping season, so you don’t have to store it for long periods, which increases the risk of leaks and pollution
+- as much as you need for each dipping season, so you do not have to store it for long periods, which increases the risk of leaks and pollution

 When transporting dip concentrate make sure:

-- containers are secure and can’t be punctured
+- containers are secure and cannot be punctured

 - partly used containers are closed securely and kept upright to prevent spills